kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 Last, but not least, in order to ensure a consistent users experience, it is also recommended to consider aligning also other ControlPlane conditions to conditions existing on other Cluster API objects.

-For example `KubeadmControlPlane` is implements following conditions on top of the `Available` defined by this contract:
+For example `KubeadmControlPlane` is going to implement following conditions on top of the `Available` defined by this contract:
 `CertificatesAvailable`, `EtcdClusterAvailable`, `MachinesReady`, `MachinesUpToDate`, `ScalingUp`, `ScalingDown`, `Remediating`, `Deleting`, `Paused`.

+Most notably, the Cluster controller is going to read `ScalingUp`, `ScalingDown` conditions, if existing, and use them to compute a Cluster level `ScalingUp`, `ScalingDown` condition including all the scalable resources.

 See [Improving status in CAPI resources] for more context.